Written By Rick de Groot

 You can also make use of the Coalesce Operator in M to handle the first iteration when concatenation might result in a null value:

 By using Text.Combine and List.Accumulate functions, you can easily concatenate your text values with delimiters.
-For more information, you can read this article that explains List.Accumulate with easy examples.
+For more information, you can read this article that explains List.Accumulate with easy to understand examples.

 Mixing Data Types